Zifeng-Jiang/News_agent/README.md

-# News Agent
+# News Agent 🌌🛰️

 A Python-based project designed to collect and summarize recent news about space and satellites.
 The project categorizes news by country/region and selects the top news for each region, providing a concise summary for easy reading.

-## Features
+## Features ✨

-- Collects news articles about space and satellites from the past week
+- 📰 Collects news articles about space and satellites from the past week
-- Categorizes news by country/region
+- 🌍 Categorizes news by country/region
-- Utilizes a Pitcher Agent to select the top news for each region
+- 🏆 Utilizes a Pitcher Agent to select the top news for each region
-- Uses a Scripter Agent to summarize the selected news in under 150 words
+- 📝 Uses a Scripter Agent to summarize the selected news in under 150 words
-- Compiles the Pitcher Agent & Scripter Agent by LangGraph
+- ⚙️ Compiles the Pitcher Agent & Scripter Agent by LangGraph
-- Develops a streamlit web interface
+- 🌐 Develops a Streamlit web interface
-- Generates a user-friendly docx document with summarized news
+- 📄 Generates a downloadable user-friendly docx document with summarized news

-## Installation(Python/Conda)
+## Installation (Python/Conda) 🛠️

 To install and set up the project, follow these steps: